Timber-Corp-PMC/arma-reinforcements/readme.md

 # Timber Corp Reinforcements

-Help you set up your reinforcements (QRF) for calling them later.
-Automatic usage of Murk for performances.
+Helps you set up your reinforcements (QRF) to trigger them later on.
+Automatically use Murk for improved performances.

 Internally it uses ZEN fast rope and para drop scripts. _WARNING Para drop is not accurate._

 # Dependencies

 - [CBA](https://github.com/CBATeam/CBA_A3)